AminKaramlou/BipolarABASolver/README.md

 The following papers provide a background on argumentation theory and this project.

  - PM Dung: [On the acceptability of arguments and its fundamental role in nonmonotonic reasoning, logic programming and n-person games](https://www.sciencedirect.com/science/article/pii/000437029400041X).
-A seminal paper which tranformed argumentation from a philosophical study to an important subfield of logic and computer science.
+A seminal paper which tranformed argumentation from aphilosophical stdy to an important subfield of logic and computer science.
 It's been cited over 3500 times!
  -  Andrea Cohen, Sebastian Gottifredi, Alejandro J. García, Guillermo R. Simari: [A survey of different approaches to support in argumentation systems](https://www.cambridge.org/core/journals/knowledge-engineering-review/article/a-survey-of-different-approaches-to-support-in-argumentation-systems/FB2BCF2F29B88594F1B8570075D17D38)
  - Francesca Toni: [A tutorial on assumption-based argumentation](https://www.tandfonline.com/doi/abs/10.1080/19462166.2013.869878).
 A great introductory tutorial to Assumption Based Argumentation (ABA).
 This is one of the best known formalisms for structured argumentation.
 In fact, bipolar ABA frameworks are a subset of ABA frameworks.
  - Kristijonas Cyras, Claudia Schulz, and Francesca Toni: [Capturing Bipolar Argumentation in Non-flat Assumption-Based Argumentation](https://www.sciencedirect.com/science/article/pii/000437029400041X).
-Introduces the bipolar ABA formalism and proves many of the results which have been used to implement our system.
+The paper which introduces the bipolar ABA formalism and proves many of the results which have been used to implement our system.

 ## Developing